Kauppisboi/42/roger-skyline-1/README.md

 9. Email has been set up:
 echo "This is message part!" | sudo mail -s "This is the subject of the message" root

+#Don't Allow Users to Make Their Own Cron Jobs

+1. Create file /etc/cron.allow

+2. List users you want to have crontab privilages, add users to file: root admin